Fu Jow Pai

 Fu Jow Pai (虎爪派, Tiger Claw Style), originally named Hark Fu Moon (黑虎門, Black Tiger System) is a Chinese martial art that originated in the Hoy Hong Temple of Guangdong, China, during the Qing dynasty.
-The system "was modeled after the demeanor and fighting strategy of an attacking tiger.
+The system "was modeled after the demeanor and fighting strategy of an attacking South China tiger.
 Techniques unique to Fu-Jow Pai are ripping, tearing, clawing and grasping applications."